MuCO: Generative Peptide Cyclization Empowered by Multi-stage Conformation Optimization: Proposed Method

 Training details of Stage-1 and Stage-2 are provided in Appendix~\ref{appendix:training_details}.

 \textbf{Stage-3: Physics-Aware Conformation Optimization.} While the preceding flow matching stages effectively navigate the global conformational landscape to identify favorable high-probability regions, the generated atomic coordinates are inherently stochastic samples from a learned distribution.
 For each generated conformation, while the global topology might be reasonable, its local atomic placements often exhibit minor deviations from ideal bond lengths or van der Waals radii, leading to high-energy steric clashes.
 This is particularly pronounced in sampling-based approaches compared to deterministic prediction methods, as the model prioritizes distributional diversity over mean-squared-error minimization.
-To resolve this issue, we implement a physics-aware refinement stage like CP-Composer~\cite{jiang25} does, applying a Charmm36 based force field engine~\citep{huang13} to optimize generated conformations and filtering out invalid ones.
+To resolve this issue, we implement a physics-aware refinement stage like CP-Composer~\cite{jiang25} does, applying a CHARMM36-based force field engine~\citep{huang13} to optimize generated conformations and filtering out invalid ones.

-To automate this process for diverse cyclization modes without manual intervention, we design a rule-based topology detection algorithm, which can automatically infer the intended covalent connectivity based on the proximity of reactive groups in the generated conformation $\widetilde{\bm{X}}$, and apply our updated force field engine to minimize the energy (detailed algorithms provided in Appendix~\ref{appendix:topology_algorithm}).
+To automate this process for diverse cyclization modes without manual intervention, we design a rule-based topology detection algorithm based on open-source pipeline provided by CP-Composer~\citep{jiang25} and CPSea~\citep{yang25}, which can automatically infer the intended covalent connectivity based on the proximity of reactive groups in the generated conformation $\widetilde{\bm{X}}$, and apply our updated force field engine to minimize the energy (detailed algorithms provided in Appendix~\ref{appendix:topology_algorithm}).

 \textbf{Remark 3: The guarantee on energy minimization.} Notably, this process corresponds to the energy-driven conformation optimization shown in~\eqref{eq:muco}.
-When applying Charmm36, we design the $E(\bm{X})$ in~\eqref{eq:muco} as the potential energy of $\bm{X}$ based on atomic coordinates and bonds, and implement the $R(\bm{X},\widetilde{\bm{X}})$ in~\eqref{eq:muco} as $\frac{w}{2} \| \bm{X} - \widetilde{\bm{X}} \|_F^2$, with a weight $w>0$.
-In such a situation, Charmm36 optimizes conformation by force-field relaxation with Langevin thermostat~\citep{davidchack09}, reducing the potential energy monotonically during optimization.
+When applying CHARMM36, we design the $E(\bm{X})$ in~\eqref{eq:muco} as the potential energy of $\bm{X}$ based on atomic coordinates and bonds, and implement the $R(\bm{X},\widetilde{\bm{X}})$ in~\eqref{eq:muco} as $\frac{w}{2} \| \bm{X} - \widetilde{\bm{X}} \|_F^2$, with a weight $w>0$.
+In such a situation, CHARMM36 optimizes conformation by force-field relaxation with Langevin thermostat~\citep{davidchack09}, reducing the potential energy monotonically during optimization.

 In summary, MuCO leverages the best of both worlds: the generative flow efficiently jumps across high-energy barriers to explore diverse potential wells, while the physics based optimization ensures that the final structures descend into valid, physically realizable local minima.